Refried Beans: Healthy Homemade Mexican Side Dish

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-What types of beans should you use for refried beans?
+What types of beans are best suited for making refried beans?

-Typically in the US, we use pinto beans.
+Typically, in the US, we use dried pinto beans.
 Pinto beans are a bean that has a creamy texture when mashed and a lovely flavor.
-These are often sold in many different ways.
+These are often sold in various forms.

 You can buy these in bulk in many produce sections of grocery stores.
 They are also sold in bulk bins in many stores.
 They can also be purchased in bags at most grocery stores.